 When real estate assets are identified by management as held for sale, the Company discontinues depreciating the assets and estimates the fair value of the assets, net of selling costs.
-The Company compares the carrying value of the related longlived assets to the undiscounted future net operating cash flows attributable to the assets (categorized within Level 3 of the fair value hierarchy).
+The Company compares the carrying value of the related longlived assets to the discounted future net operating cash flows attributable to the assets (categorized within Level 3 of the fair value hierarchy).
 If the estimated fair value, net of selling costs, of the assets that have been identified as held for sale is less than the net carrying value of the assets, the Company would recognize a loss on the assets held for sale.
-The operations of assets held for sale or sold during the period are presented as part of normal operations for all periods presented.
+The operations of assets held for sale or sold during the period are presented as part of normal operations.
+Refer to the Real Estate Assets footnote below for further discussion on the Company's held for sale properties for the year ended December 31, 2024.